 I signed up for a course in Writing for Children at City University which was tutored by Amanda Swift.
 I got the idea of writing a book about a boy in witness protection, and roughed out a story during a plot-planning exercise in class.
 That story became my first book When I Was Joe, and eventually a trilogy (with Almost True and Another Life.)

 I’m adapting my book, Lia’s Guide to Winning the Lottery into a musical, working with Perfect Pitch, Paul Herbert and Lesley Ross.

 The ‘Joe’ Trilogy – When I was Joe (2010), Almost True (2010)and Another Life (2012)

 and my next one, Stranger, will be published in January 2018.

 I live in London with my husband, my kids (pretty grown up now) and our two cats Wilbur and Dexter.
-This is one of them…they look very similar.
 They belonged to our neighbour, but she had to move to a flat where she couldn’t have cats so we adopted them to keep them together.